 VPL operates a general policy on non-distributable amounts, as adopted by VPL's AGM.
 A subset of the broadcasting revenue relating to a single multi-territory licence is subject to a distribution closure process whereby any undistributed revenue after a period of 3 years from the point of first distribution is reallocated to right holders who previously received allocations in respect of that distribution year.
-The 2013 distribution year was closed in accordance with this distribution closure process and these funds were paid to right holders throughout 2018.
+The 2016 distribution year was closed in accordance with this distribution closure process in March 2021.